 Get The Flu Shot

+The flu season is upon us.
 Flu season typically lasts from late fall through early spring.
 It takes about two weeks for our immune systems to respond and offer protection after vaccination.
-Ideally, we should get vaccinated before the virus starts circulating around the community.
+Ideally, we should be vaccinated before the virus starts circulating around the community.
+This means the best time to get the flu shot is NOW.

 Will the shot give my child the flu?